 Create a custom connector in Azure Logic Apps

-In Logic Apps, you first create a custom connector (covered in this topic), and then you define the behavior of the connector using an OpenAPI definition or a Postman collection (covered in subsequent topics).
+In Azure Logic Apps, you must first create the custom connector resource (steps below) before defining the behavior of the connector using an OpenAPI definition or a Postman collection.

 In the Azure portal, on the main Azure menu, choose New.
-In the search box, enter "logic apps connector" as your filter, and press Enter.
+In the search box, enter logic apps connector as your filter, and select Enter.

 From the results list, choose Logic Apps Connector > Create.

 Provide details for registering your connector as described in the table.
 When you're done, choose Pin to dashboard > Create.

 Property Description Example Name Name of your custom connector "SentimentDemo" Subscription Azure subscription for the connector "Contoso Azure Subscription #1" Resource group Azure resource group for the connector "logic-apps-custom-connectors" Location Azure region "West US"